The Clever Princess

 "Once there was a king who had a beautiful and intelligent daughter.
 When she grew big the king decided to get her married.
 The princess did not like any of the bridegrooms chosen by her father.
 She found fault with every one of them.
 Her father then decided to let her choose her own husband.

 "I want to marry a very honest person.
-I will conduct a test and if I am satisfied that he is honest I will marry him," said
+I will conduct a test and if I am satisfied that he is honest I will marry him," said the princess.

 The king was delighted.
 He promptly agreed to his daughter's wish.